true-while/AzureFastStartForIoT/Management System and Inventory/README.md

     ![Get Data](images/getdata.png).
 2. Select *Azure->Microsoft Azure SQL Database* and press __Connect__
     ![Choose Database](images/azuresqldb.png).
-3. Enter your Azure logical SQL Server name as created in a previous step.
+3. Enter your Azure logical SQL Server name as created in a previous step and be sure to select *Direct Query*.
      ![Enter DB Name](images/sqlservername.png).
+4. You'll be asked for Database credentials, ensure to use the User Id and Password you setup as part of the SQL Database creation.
 4. Select the "StockItems" table, then click __Load__.
      ![Select Table](images/selecttable.png).